alleyinteractive/wp-component-library/README.md

-Upon visiting the Component Library page, any components configured in the active theme's `components` folder within the root of the theme according to the standards laid out below will be displayed with information from the README and one or more live previews based on values in the `examples.json` file in the component folder.
+Upon visiting the Component Library page, any components configured in the active theme's `components` folder within the root of the theme according to the standards laid out below will be displayed with information from the README and one or more live previews based on values in the `examples` key in the `component.json` file in the component folder.

 ## Directory Structure